jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 ![Duhms-References](/assets/Isaiah-to-BOM/graphics/ref_count_DUHMS.png)

 We see that a lot of quoting from Isaiah comes from chapters 1 through 39 (Proto), and a few from 40 through 55 (Deutero).
-Again, regular connections between language and themes are found throughout all three sections.
+Surprisngly, we find no direct quotations from Trito-Isaiah.
+But, we do detect regular connections between language and themes from all three sections.

 ### Isaiah in the Book of Mormon